dmetzler/dmetzler.github.io/_posts/2024-10-04-cloud9-is-dead-long-live-vscode.md

 ![Remote Connect](/images/2024-10-04-start-remote.png)

-The select the `Connect to host` entry in the drop down list and enter the following:
+Then select the `Connect to host` entry in the drop down list and enter the following:

 ```
 ec2-user@ec2-XXXXXXXXXXXXX.compute.amazonaws.com